What is the Y6 Grammar, Punctuation and Spelling test?

 What is the SPAG test?

 ‘The Government wants all children to leave primary school with a sound grasp of essential English skills,’ says a Department for Education (DfE) spokesperson.
 ‘The test will put an additional focus on writing skills and encourage good teaching.’

 What does the SPAG test examine?

-The SPAG test will include questions that assess the following elements of the English curriculum:
+The SPAG test includes questions that assess the following elements of the English curriculum:

 - Sentence grammar through both identifying and writing sentences that are grammatically correct